 This year’s parade will take place on Thursday, November 28.
 If your clients are in town early, they might enjoy viewing the inflation of balloons the night before the parade—another holiday tradition.
 Crowds gather around the American Museum of Natural History from around 4:30pm until 9:15pm, when the gates close, to watch the enormous helium-filled balloons come to life.

 Grand Central Terminal Holiday Seasonal Market.
 Photo: Will Steacy

-Beginning in mid-November, Grand Central Terminal hosts a one-of-a-kind indoor holiday seasonal market that runs through December 24.
+Grand Central Terminal hosts a one-of-a-kind indoor holiday seasonal market that runs November 18 through December 24.
 Your clients will find cheerful stalls set up in Vanderbilt Hall selling gift items like candles, glassware, holiday ornaments, jewelry, and knitted hats, gloves and scarves.
 There are also plenty of places within the station for your clients to have a glass of wine or a meal.

 As the days grow shorter, department stores, including Macy’s, Bergdorf Goodman, Saks Fifth Avenue and many more, put together over-the-top decorations for their holiday window displays.
 Your clients can stroll up and down Fifth and Madison Avenues in Manhattan to take in the spectacle.

 This famous wintertime revue stars the world-famous Radio City Rockettes performing on one of NYC’s most glamorous stages.
 The brilliance of the hall’s art deco design is seen in all areas, from the famously exquisite 6,000-seat theater to the luxurious private apartment, the Roxy Suite.